mara/mara-metabase/README.md

 From within a project, include [https://github.com/mara/mara-metabase/tree/master/.scripts/metabase.mk] in your project Makefile (as for example in [https://github.com/mara/mara-example-project-1/blob/master/Makefile](https://github.com/mara/mara-example-project-1/blob/master/Makefile)).

 Running `make setup-metabase` will download a Metabase jar file, run database migrations, add an admin user & create a database connection to the data warehouse.
-Then running `make run-metabase` will start Metabase on port 3000:
+Then, running `make run-metabase` will start Metabase on port 3000:

 ![Saiku](docs/metabase.png)